SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 ![export and install](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/150-export_install.jpg?raw=true)
 19. Install the patched APK
 20. If that does not work, install [SAI](https://play.google.com/store/apps/details?id=com.aefyr.sai) and use that to install instead
 21. Keep calm, you don't need to patch again.
-Just use the exported one in step 18
+Just use the exported one in Step 18